bastienperez/bastienperez/README.md

 # 👨‍💻 Bastien Perez
 ### 🌟 Passionate technology engineer, expert in Microsoft solutions and explorer of automation and productivity solutions.

-> 💡 **My Philosophy**: Technology should serve us—not the other way around.
+> 💡 **My Philosophy**: Technology should serve us, not the other way around.
 I automate complex tasks and unlock the potential of systems, going beyond just the Microsoft ecosystem to create truly efficient solutions.

 ## 🚀 About Me